BanafshehKarimian/TBERT/readme.md

   - masking some percentage of the input
   - predict if second sentence is next one

+## Topic models:
+Two methods of topic modeling are as follows:
-### • GSDMM
+- GSDMM

-- Similar to LDA, is specifically aimed at detecting topics in smaller documents
+  - Assuming **only one topic per document**, it is Similar to LDA, and is specifically aimed at detecting topics in smaller documents
-- assumes **only one topic per document.**
 - LDA
   - A Bayesian unsupervised learning
   - Generates topic based on word frequency
   - Mixtures of topics in a document
   - Starts from randomly assigning topics to each word of a document
   - Counts frequency of topics in a document c(Tj,Di)
   - Counts frequency of assigning each word to a topic c(wq,Tj)
   - Removes a words topic from document and updates counts
   - Multiplies c(Tj,Di) and c(wq,Tj) for each topic j
   - Assigns topic with max{c(Tj,Di)*c(wq,Tj)} to word wq
   - Repeats for all words in each pass

-# Topic models:

 - MSRP The Microsoft Research Paraphrase dataset (MSRP):